anoniemnd/homey-presence-simulator/README.md

 - Ensure the device supports on/off capability
 - Verify the device is online and working normally in Homey
 - If a device is part of a tracked group, it won't appear individually

 ---

-## 🤝 Contributing

-Contributions are welcome!
-If you have suggestions, bug reports, or want to contribute code:

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

----